 Hulk Rating: /10

-This film was added to my The Great Hammer-Amicus Blogathon with Barry from Cinematic Catharsis.
+This film was added to the first The Great Hammer-Amicus Blogathon with Barry from Cinematic Catharsis.
 Other posts with this cast include Dracula A.D.
 1972 and Tales from the Crypt with Peter Cushing.
 Britt Ekland starred in this guest post of The Man with the Golden Gun, The Love Boat and Fantasy Island.
 Charlotte Rampling starred in Henry VIII and his Six Wives.
 Barbara Parkins starred in Hotel.
 Richard Todd and Herbert Lom starred in Dorian Gray, Murder She Wrote and Thriller.
-Herbert Lom stars in The Man from U.N.C.L.E, The Five Daughters Affair S3 Ep28 and 29/ The Karate Killers and The Ladykillers.
+Herbert Lom also stars in The Man from U.N.C.L.E, The Five Daughters Affair S3 Ep28 and 29/ The Karate Killers and The Ladykillers.